Moonrise over Nobbys-Whibayganba. Image by Stuart Slater.

 Frequently Asked Questions

-Lighthouse Arts is a multi-arts activation of Nobbys-Whibayganba headland cottages to support the region’s unique and diverse arts, culture, and tourism.
+Lighthouse Arts is a multi-arts activation of Whibayganba-Nobbys headland cottages to support the region’s unique and diverse arts, culture, and tourism.

 The initiative is led by a diverse group of cultural leaders who seek to celebrate Awabakal culture, historic and maritime heritage, and provide a safe and collaborative space for local creatives while celebrating the region’s iconic landmark.